 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Academic Staff Resources

-This guide serves as a one-stop place to resources and library services for Faculty and Professional Officers
+This guide serves as a one-stop place to resources and library services for Faculty, Professional Officers and Research Staff

 Up to 12 case studies are produced every six months, for a total of 20 - 24 case studies per year.
 The case studies provide insights into the latest business innovation trends that have high socio-economic potential and present relevant success stories of innovative companies.